fruitsamples/iPhoneUnitTests/ReadMe.txt

 - input:.
 This method accepts a one-character string as input.
                 This string represents key presses.
-- diaplayValue.
+- displayValue.
 This method provides the value representing the calculator’s
                 output: As each key is pressed, the display value changes, as it would on a hardware-based calculator.

+Important: Make sure that the Base SDK is set to iOS Device 4.1 for the project and all targets before running the tests.

 ———————————————————————————————————————————————————————————————————————————————
 CalculatorTests Target